8 Extending the Linear Model

 8.3.3 Using a mixed model

-In general, to use mixed models we have to specify a group effect for the categorical feature of focus, but that’s the primary difference from our previous approaches used for linear or generalized linear models.
-For our example, we’ll look at a model with a random intercept for country, and one that adds a random slope for the yearly trend across countries.
+In general, to use mixed models we have to specify a random effect pertaining to the categorical feature of focus, but that’s the primary difference from our previous approaches used for linear or generalized linear models.
+For our example, we’ll look at a model with a random intercept for country, and one that adds a random coefficient for the yearly trend across countries.
 This means that we are allowing the intercepts and slopes to vary across countries, and the intercepts and slopes can correlate with one another.
 Furthermore, by recoding year to start at zero, the intercept will represent the happiness score at the start of the data.
 In addition, to see a more reasonable effect, we also divide the yearly trend by 10, so the coefficient provides the change in happiness score per decade.

 We’ll use the lme4 package in R which is the most widely used package for mixed models.